wix-incubator/sketch-symbol-legend/README.md

 It creates a text symbol with the Symbol's index above the Symbol and on the `Legend` artboard it adds the definition of the symbol as well as it's `overrides` if there are any.
 Note that it will add an `override` only if it was overriden on the `SymbolInstance`.

 Feature requests and pull requests are more than welcome :)
-Operated by command+shift+y
+Shortcut: command/ctrl+shift+y
 #demo

 ![legend demo](https://raw.githubusercontent.com/amimagid/sketch-symbol-legend/master/LegendPlugin.gif)